-Required for the United States when you need to override the account tax settings that you set up in Merchant Center.
+Required for the United States when you need to override the account tax settings that you set up in the Merchant Center.
 This attribute exclusively covers US sales tax.
-Do not use for other taxes like value-added tax (VAT) or import tax.
+Don't use for other taxes, such as value-added tax (VAT) or import tax.

 If you need to modify or override the tax for a single item, use the

 tax attribute, which will always override account level tax settings.
 Keep in mind that instead of submitting this attribute, we recommend that you set up tax rates through Merchant Center settings.
 Learn more about tax settings

 The tax attribute uses 4 sub-attributes:

 rate(required): Tax rate as a percentage of the price (Number, e.g., 8.75).

 country(optional): The country an item can be delivered to.
 Currently, tax settings are available only to products targeting the United States.
 Include